-Science is a dynamic, collaborative and creative human endeavour arising from our desire to make sense of our world through exploring the unknown, investigating universal mysteries, making predictions and solving problems.
-Science aims to understand a large number of observations in terms of a much smaller number of broad principles.
-Science knowledge is contestable and is revised, refined and extended as new evidence arises.
+Science is a dynamic, collaborative and creative human endeavour arising from our desire to make sense of our world.
+Through science, we explore the unknown, investigate universal phenomena, make predictions and solve problems.
+Science gives us an empirical way of answering curious and important questions about the changing world we live in.
+Science knowledge is revised, refined and extended as new evidence arises and has proven to be a reliable basis for action in our personal, social and economic lives.

-(ACARA, Science Curriculum, Rationale, 2014)
+(ACARA, Science Curriculum Rationale, 2022)